 Occur during early to mid-spring, but can remain throughout the summer

 Damage caused by nightcrawlers

 Nightcrawlers are beneficial to lawn health but can leave behind a waste product called castings.

-- They deposit castings at their burrow entrances forming conical mounds at the soil surface.
+- They deposit castings at their burrow entrances forming cone-shaped mounds at the soil surface.

 - Mounds do not harm the turf but this lumpiness can be a nuisance to home lawns, athletic fields and golf courses.

 - Mounds are most common in early to mid-spring when nightcrawlers are first active.

 - In late spring and summer, when the weather becomes warmer, nightcrawlers move deeper into the soil and are not normally seen.

 You may see nightcrawlers moving away from the lawn when the lawns are overwatered or after a heavy rainfall.

 They become a nuisance when they are found in large numbers on sidewalks, driveways, patios, pools and other places where they are not wanted.

 How to manage nightcrawlers

-Nightcrawlers keep the soil healthy and offer more benefits than the problems due to their mounds.
-Low nightcrawler populations impact the long-term health of turf.
-Control methods should be used, only when needed.
+Nightcrawlers keep lawn and garden soil healthy and offer more benefits than problems.
+Control methods should be used only when needed.

-- Just wash or sweep off nightcrawlers, if you see larger numbers on sidewalks, driveways, etc.
+- Wash or sweep off nightcrawlers into the lawn, if you see larger numbers on sidewalks, driveways, etc.